mxWellSmart/AppleBehindMusicInterface/README.md

 - Website with sidebar are very popular.They are used in WhatsApp(web app), Youtube and Twitter.
 So the knowledge used to build this mockup can be reuse.
 - Consistence, consistence and consistence.
 I used the  B.E.M.
 (Block Element Modifier) notation in the SCSS styling and sometimes I found myself having issues in the right naming of nested blocks.
 ### Next Steps
 Even though, I think that the final result resembles the original website.
 There is a lot to improve in my version.
 The slide feature was not implemented.
 The scrollbar feature looks good but is need more love to be similar  to the original one.
-The CSS class naming need to be review.
+The CSS class naming need a revision.
+And implement the media queries.